nasa-fornax/fornax-documentation/README.md

 ### What is a kernel and how do I choose one?

 Under Construction: In Jupyter, kernels are the background processes that execute cells and return results for display.
 To select the kernel on which you want to run your Notebook, go to the Kernel menu and choose Change Kernel.
 You can also click directly on the name of the active kernel to switch to another one.
-The bottom of the JupterLab window lists the github branch as well as the name of the kernel in use.
+The bottom of the JupyterLab window lists the github branch as well as the name of the kernel in use.
 The kernel is listed as either 'idle' or 'busy', which is useful to know if your kernel is working or has crashed.

 ### Does work persist between sessions?
   * Files in your home directory will persist between sessions.